webXcerpt/openCPQ/_raw/src/doc/tutorial.md

 - The buttons "save", "restore", "import", and "export" are essentially placeholders for an integration of your configurator in a backend system.
 In your current configurator
-  - "Save" will store your current configuration state in browser-local storage and "restore" will retrieve the stored state from there.
+  - "save" will store your current configuration state in browser-local storage and "restore" will retrieve the stored state from there.
     Notice that the stored state survives closing and opening the configurator page.
-(This dummy implementation can only hold a single configuration state.
+This dummy implementation can only hold a single configuration state.
 A backend integration would of course support managing multiple states.
   - "export" allows you to download the current configuration state as a JSON file.
-With "import" you can set the configuration state to a exported previously to some file.
-(The file-selection widget is used by the "import" button.
+With "import" you can set the configuration to a state exported previously to some file.
+(The file-selection widget is used by imports only.
 In case of an "export" the user will be asked for a download destination as usual.)

 Refining the Configurator